ludovicmoncla/knowledge-graph-anomaly-detection/data/README.md

 subsets independently for each temporal snapshot.
 The original `valid.txt` and `test.txt` are retained for future experiments using the official dataset splits.

-Run `bert-rgcn-describe-data` from the repository root to validate all three files and generate readable tables, descriptive statistics, and the degree-distribution figure under `data/processed/icews18/`.
+Run `serad-kg-describe-data` from the repository root to validate all three files and generate readable tables, descriptive statistics, and the degree-distribution figure under `data/processed/icews18/`.
 These derived files are reproducible and therefore excluded from version control.

+When the internship LoGNet script generates LLM anomalies, it saves reusable files under `data/processed/icews18/llm_anomalies/`.
+Each `snapshot_NNN.csv` contains the text labels and numeric IDs required to evaluate LoGNet and SERAD-KG on exactly the same negative triples.
+These generated files are ignored by Git and should be archived separately when they form part of an experiment.

+Prepared paper experiments are written under `data/processed/icews18/experiments/<protocol>/` by `serad-kg-prepare`.
+Each directory contains a checksummed `manifest.csv` shared by SERAD-KG and LoGNet and a `metadata.json` recording the protocol, seed, timestamps, and class counts.

 ## `snapshots/`